tvillalbac/blog/pages/redirectors-fixer-plugin.md

 <img class="img" src="https://tvillalbac.github.io/blog/assets/img/pages/RedirectorsFixerGuide/move-here-fixing-redirectors-plugin-contextual-menu-multiselection.jpg" alt="Move here assets and folders contextual menu">
 <img class="img" src="https://tvillalbac.github.io/blog/assets/img/pages/RedirectorsFixerGuide/move-folder-and-files-fixing-redirectors-plugin-success-messages.jpg" alt="Move here assets and folders success messages">

+## Use Redirectors Fixer Blueprint

+There's also a blueprint node included with the plugin for fixing redirectors that you can use in your editor blueprints.

+Let's supose that we have a simple asset action utility for searching and replacing asset names in blueprints as the one we developed in this <a href="https://tvillalbac.github.io/blog/how-to-activate-unreal-engine-plugin/">blog post</a> and we want to fix redirectors after the renaming action has finished.